bede/hostile/README.md

 ## Limitations

 - Hostile prioritises retaining microbial sequences above discarding host sequences.
-If you strive to remove every last human sequence, other approaches may serve you better.
+If you strive to remove every last human sequence, other approaches may serve you better ([blog post](https://log.bede.im/2023/08/29/precise-host-read-removal.html)).
 - Performance is not always improved by using all available CPU cores.
 A sensible default is therefore chosen automatically at runtime based on the number of available CPU cores.
-- Minimap2 has an overhead of 30-90s for human genome indexing prior to starting decontamination.
-Surprisingly, loading a prebuilt index is not significantly faster.
-I hope to mitigate this in a future release.
+- Minimap2 has an overhead of 30-90s for human genome indexing prior to starting decontamination, which frustrate users processing large numbers of small samples.
+Support for automatic Minimap2 index caching [is planned for a future release](https://github.com/bede/hostile/issues/39).

 ## Citation

+Please cite Hostile if you find it useful.

 Bede Constantinides, Martin Hunt, Derrick W Crook,  Hostile: accurate decontamination of microbial host sequences, *Bioinformatics*, 2023; btad728, https://doi.org/10.1093/bioinformatics/btad728